Portuguese Water Dog

 Bathing isn't needed frequently unless your adventure-loving mate gets particularly dirty or smelly.
 When you do bathe them, use a dog-specific shampoo and make sure to thoroughly dry their thick coat to prevent skin issues.

-Don't forget the basics: brush their teeth daily (yes, daily!) to prevent dental problems, check and clean their ears regularly, especially if they're keen swimmers, and trim their nails every few weeks.
+Don't forget the basics: brush their teeth daily to prevent dental problems, check and clean their ears regularly (especially if they're keen swimmers), and trim their nails every few weeks.
 Their webbed feet can trap dirt and debris, so give those a regular check too.

 These dogs were bred to work all day alongside fishermen, so they've got energy to burn.
-Daily walks are just the starting point - they love hiking, swimming, fetch games, and any activity that challenges both their body and mind.
-Australian owners often find them perfect companions for beach runs along the Gold Coast, bush walks in national parks, or weekend camping adventures.
+In warmer cities like Brisbane or Perth, it's crucial to schedule these activities for the cooler early mornings or evenings, especially when temperatures climb above 28°C. Daily walks are just the starting point - they love hiking, swimming, fetch games, and any activity that challenges both their body and mind.
+Australian owners often find them perfect companions for beach runs along the Gold Coast or bush walks in national parks.

 Training is where these dogs really shine.
 They're incredibly intelligent and eager to please, which makes them a joy to work with.
 Start training early using positive reinforcement - they're often highly food-motivated, so treats and praise work brilliantly.
 They can sometimes be a bit independent-minded, but consistent, patient training usually wins them over.